raquo/Laminar/website/docs/documentation.md

 All mounting callbacks / effects are executed when the element has just mounted.
 At this point the element has its new parent already, if that changed.
 So pretty much equivalent to React's `componentDidMount` hook.

-All unmounting callbacks / effects are executed when the element is about to become unmounted.
-At this point the element still has its old parent, if it's being moved or detached.
-So like React's `componentWillUnmount` hook.
+All unmounting callbacks / effects are executed when the element has just become unmounted.
+At this point the element is no longer attached to its old parent (if it's being moved or detached), and all its subscriptions are deactivated.

 ### How Are Mount Events Propagated?